The Metaphorical Meanings of “Head” in Paul’s Letters: Part Two

 Paul described the heresy in Colossae as a “hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world” (Col. 2:8 cf. Col. 2:4, 18).
 Gnostics believed that they alone had wisdom (sophia) and knowledge (gnōsis).
 Paul stated, however, that true wisdom and knowledge are hidden in Christ (Col. 2:3).

-A pre-Gnostic heresy was also being taught in the church at Ephesus.
+A pre-Gnostic, or syncretistic, heresy was also being taught in the church at Ephesus.
 Paul addressed aspects of this heresy in his letters to Timothy.
 Timothy was caring for the church at Ephesus at that time.

 In contrast to the Gnostic-like heresies, Paul taught that Jesus is the fullness of deity in bodily form, emphasising Jesus’ divinity and humanity (Col. 2:9).
-Paul emphasised Jesus’ divinity so that the Colossians and Ephesians would realise that Jesus was not just one of numerous angelic or celestial powers (or aeons) between mankind and God, but that Jesus Christ created all these celestial powers and authorities (Col. 1:16), and is seated in the heavenly realms supreme over all cosmic forces (Eph.
+Paul emphasised Jesus’ divinity so that the Colossians and Ephesians would realise that Jesus was not just one of numerous angelic or celestial powers (or aeons) between mankind and God, but that he created all these celestial powers and authorities (Col. 1:16), and that he is seated in the heavenly realms supreme over all cosmic forces (Eph.
 1:20-23).

 Paul also stressed Jesus’ humanity because of a Gnostic belief that Jesus did not really have a human body of flesh and blood but only seemed to have had a human body (Col. 2:9; 1 Tim.
 2:5).
 Furthermore, Paul addressed ascetic practices that were a characteristic of some sects of Gnosticism (Col. 2:22-23; 1 Tim.
 4:3).